Academic Information and Policies

 • Maintenance & Facilities parking stalls

-• Handicap parking stalls, unless student has a handicap sticker or medical need
+• Handicap parking stalls unless the student has a handicap sticker or medical need

 • Any “No Parking Zone” on campus